Hardmath123/hardmath123.github.io/content/tmux.md

 [tmux](http://tmux.sourceforge.net) is a *terminal multiplexor*, which is nerdspeak for a program that runs multiple processes simultaneously within a single parent process.
+You might have heard of `screen`; it's similar (and, in fact, a lot of `tmux` quickstarts assume that you're transitioning from `screen`).
 This lets you have, for example, a text editor and a test server running in the same physical terminal window.
 Instead of opening multiple `ssh` connections to your server, `tmux` allows you to maintain a single connection and divide your screen up virtually into multiple panes.

 Another nice thing about `tmux` is that the virtual panes are independent of the processes running, so you can "detach" a process and leave it running in